 - Donate to a non-profit spay neuter clinic, shelter or rescue.

-- Learn how to do TNR and work to help a feral cat colony.
+- Learn how to do TNR and work to help a community cat colony.

 - Host a fundraiser and donate the proceeds to an non-profit animal welfare group.